realm/my-first-realm-app/ios/01-query-based-sync/README.md

 ![Enable Nickname auth on the Cloud console](Graphics/Cloud-nickname-opt-in.png "Enable Nickname auth on the Cloud console")

 If you forget to enable nickname authentication and run the app anyway, you will see the following fatal error: "Your request parameters did not validate. provider: Invalid parameter 'provider'!".

+Please note that the nickname authentication provider is only intended for development purposes.
+If you intend to use the same instance for production, you should disable the nickname authentication provider after you are done with this sample app.

 2. In a new terminal window, run `pod install --repo-update` to update and install the required Realm SDK.
 3. Open `ToDo.xcworkspace` with Xcode.